Last updated April 14, 2023

 NOTWITHSTANDING SECTION 9 (“INDEMNIFICATION”) BELOW, DURING THE FREE TRIAL THE PLATFORM IS PROVIDED “AS-IS” WITHOUT ANY WARRANTY AND GUIDECX SHALL HAVE NO INDEMNIFICATION OBLIGATIONS NOR LIABILITY TO CUSTOMER OF ANY TYPE WITH RESPECT TO THE PLATFORM FOR THE DURATION OF THE FREE TRIAL PERIOD.

 3.7.
-Email Notifications.
-You understand that if you authenticate your domain name through the Services, the Services will be able to send notification emails to Users on behalf of other Users.
-These emails will be generated by the Services but appear to be sent by such other Users and have a “reply to” address of the e-mail address of the applicable task assignee or project manager.
+Email Notification.
+You understand that if you authenticate your domain name through the Platform, the Platform will be able to send notification emails to Users on behalf of other Users.
+These emails will be generated by the Platform but appear to be sent by such other Users and have a “reply to” address of the e-mail address of the applicable task assignee or project manager.

-3.8.
-Compliance with Applicable Laws.
-In undertaking any activity under this Agreement, Customer shall comply with any and all laws, rules, regulations and relevant industry standards applicable to its performance of its obligations under this Agreement.
-Without limiting the foregoing, Customer will fully comply with (a) the U.S. Foreign Corrupt Practices Act and will not make any payment to third parties that would cause Customer or GuideCX to violate such statute; (b) all export laws and regulations of the U.S. Department of Commerce and all other U.S. agencies and authorities, including the Export Administration Regulations promulgated by the Bureau of Industry and Security (as codified in 15 C.F.R.
-Parts §§ 730-774); (c) all applicable data protection, information security and privacy laws, rules, regulations and relevant industry standards (“Applicable Data Protection Laws”), including without limitation (i) Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation), (ii) the UK Data Protection Act 2018 (“UK DPA”), (iii) the UK General Data Protection Regulation as defined by the UK DPA as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019, (iv) the Health Insurance Portability and Accountability Act of 1996, (v) the California Consumer Privacy Act, Cal.
+3.8 Compliance with Applicable Laws.
+In undertaking any activity under this Agreement, Customer and GUIDEcx shall comply with any and all laws, rules, regulations and relevant industry standards applicable to its performance of its obligations under this Agreement but subject to the definitions, obligations and exclusions related to Applicable Data Protection Laws as discussed below.
+Without limiting the foregoing, Customer and GUIDEcx will fully comply with (a) the U.S. Foreign Corrupt Practices Act and will not make any payment to third parties that would cause Customer or GUIDEcx to violate such statute; and (b) all export laws and regulations of the U.S. Department of Commerce and all other U.S. agencies and authorities, including the Export Administration Regulations promulgated by the Bureau of Industry and Security (as codified in 15 C.F.R.
+Parts §§ 730-774).
+Customer shall comply with all applicable data protection, information security and privacy laws, rules, regulations and relevant industry standards (“Applicable Data Protection Laws”), including without limitation (i) Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation), (ii) the UK Data Protection Act 2018 (“UK DPA”), (iii) the UK General Data Protection Regulation as defined by the UK DPA as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019, (iv) the Health Insurance Portability and Accountability Act of 1996, (v) the California Consumer Privacy Act, Cal.
 Civ.
 Code § 1798.100 et seq., and its implementing regulations, (vi) the Gramm-Leach-Bliley Act and (vii) the PCI Data Security Standards.
+Customer acknowledges and agrees that GUIDEcx prohibits the submission of sensitive information to the Platform and Services (per section 4.2 below) and therefore may not be subject to the same Applicable Data Protection Laws as Customer; provided, GUIDEcx shall comply with Applicable Data Protection Laws governing Customer User Data (as the term is defined in section 4.2).

 4.1.
 Customer Data.
 Customer shall have sole responsibility for the accuracy, quality, integrity, legality, reliability, appropriateness and ownership of all of the Customer Data.
-Customer shall only disclose, submit or provide to GuideCX Customer Data as necessary for GuideCX to provide the Services to Customer.
-Customer hereby grants GuideCX a non-exclusive, royalty-free, fully-paid, worldwide license (with the right to sublicense) during the Term to access, use, reproduce and create derivative works of the Customer Data in order to provide the Services for Customer and fulfill GuideCX’s obligations under this Agreement.
-Customer hereby represents and warrants that Customer has provided all necessary and appropriate notices and opt-outs, and has obtained all necessary and appropriate consents, approvals and rights to collect, process, use, store, enhance and disclose the Customer Data and allow GuideCX to use, store, disclose and otherwise process such Customer Data as contemplated by this Agreement, including to and from Users wherever required under applicable law.
+Customer shall only disclose, submit or provide to GUIDEcx Customer Data as necessary for GUIDEcx to provide the Services to Customer.
+Customer hereby grants GUIDEcx a non-exclusive, royalty-free, fully-paid, worldwide license (with the right to sublicense) during the Term to access, use, reproduce and create derivative works of the Customer Data (excepting Customer User Data as defined below) in order to provide and improve the Services for Customer, for general product research and development, data analysis, and data aggregation in de-identified form, and to fulfill GUIDEcx’s obligations under this Agreement.
+Aggregated and statistical de-identified data (“Aggregated Data”) derived from the operation of the Platform shall be owned by GUIDEcx and nothing herein shall be construed as prohibiting GUIDEcx from using Aggregated Data for business and/or operational purposes provided that GUIDEcx does not share with any third party Aggregated Data which reveals the identity of Customer, Users or Confidential Information.
+Customer hereby represents and warrants that Customer has provided all necessary and appropriate notices and opt-outs, and has obtained all necessary and appropriate consents, approvals and rights to collect, process, use, store, enhance and disclose the Customer Data and allow GUIDEcx to use, store, disclose and otherwise process such Customer Data as contemplated by this Agreement, including to and from Users wherever required under applicable law.
 Customer shall obtain and retain throughout the Term of this Agreement and for three (3) years after its termination records sufficient to demonstrate it has provided all such notices and opt-outs and obtained all such consents, approvals and rights.

 4.4.
 Data Processing Agreement.
-To the extent required by Applicable Data Protection Laws, Customer and GuideCX agree that the terms of the Data Processing Agreement, incorporated herein by reference, and attached hereto, shall apply to GuideCX’s provision of the Services.
+To the extent required by Applicable Data Protection Laws, Customer and GUIDEcx agree that the terms of the Data Processing Agreement, incorporated herein by reference, and which can be found at https://www.GUIDEcx.com/dpa/, shall apply to GUIDEcx’s provision of the Services.

 6.2.
 Exceptions.
-Confidential Information shall not include any information that the Disclosing Party can show: (a) is already known to the Receiving Party prior to disclosure pursuant to this Agreement; (b) is or becomes publicly known through no wrongful act of the Receiving Party; (c) is received by the Receiving Party from a third party without any restriction on confidentiality; or (d) is approved for release by prior written authorization of the Disclosing Party.
+Confidential Information shall not include any information that the Disclosing Party can show: (a) is already known to or in possession of the Receiving Party prior to disclosure pursuant to this Agreement other than by breach of contract; (b) is or becomes publicly known through no wrongful act of the Receiving Party; (c) is received by the Receiving Party from a third party without any restriction on confidentiality; or (d) is approved for release by prior written authorization of the Disclosing Party.

 6.3.
 Confidentiality Obligations.
 The Receiving Party agrees to maintain the confidentiality of the Disclosing Party’s Confidential Information and to use at least the same care and precaution in protecting the Disclosing Party’s Confidential Information as the Receiving Party uses to protect its own Confidential Information, but in no event less than a reasonable degree of care.
 Without limiting the generality of the foregoing, the Receiving Party shall not publish or disclose the Disclosing Party’s Confidential Information to third parties other than its employees, personnel, attorneys, advisors, and potential investors who are bound to keep such information confidential.
 Either party may only use Confidential Information in order to fulfill its obligations under this Agreement.